 AFI helps your doctor measure the volume of amniotic fluid in your uterus, and is the most commonly used test.
 Typically, it involves ultrasonography, which is a safe and reliable method for measuring the volume.
 The procedure helps the doctor measure the single deepest pocket of amniotic fluid to get a final reading of the volume.

 This test requires you to lie flat on your back as the doctor runs the ultrasound transducer over your belly.
 Only an experienced doctor can perform this test as it is complex.
-Excessive pressure on the abdomen may result in a low measurement of the fluid and if the transducer is not held perpendicular to the floor, the measure will artificially increase (14).
+Excessive pressure on the abdomen may result in a low measurement of the fluid (14).

 As mentioned earlier, you can develop oligohydramnios in case of a tear in the amniotic sac membranes.
-Your doctor may perform sterile speculum examination to check for cervical motion (15).
+Your doctor may perform sterile speculum examination to check for any leaking (15).

 How To Increase Amniotic Fluid During Pregnancy?